AN-6530 goggles

 AN-6530 Goggles were produced during World War II as eye protection for United States Army and Navy flight crews.
-In 1943, the AN-6530 design replaced as standard the nearly identical USAAF B-7 goggle produced by Chas Fischer Spring Company of Brooklyn, New York.
+In 1943, the AN-6530 design served as a product modification of the USAAF B-7 goggle produced by Chas Fischer Spring Company of Brooklyn, New York.
 Contracts for AN-6530 goggles were awarded to Chas Fischer Spring Co. and American Optical.

 Construction

 The AN-6530's frame is nickel-plated brass and steel.
 Construction consists of stamped and milled pieces, soldered together.
 Milled brass pieces form the bridge and ferrule/strap lugs, and pieces of stamped sheet steel form the frame to hold the facepad and lenses.
 The ferrule / strap lugs are split lengthwise to facilitate removal and insertion of the lenses and rubber facepad.
 The lugs are secured closed by a salt-blued or parkerized and knurled carbon steel ferrule.